 - Overall poorly structured user experience

-This is an essential metric for ecommerce business owners to track, and can point to greater problems that are occurring on your site.
-To calculate cart abandonment, divide the number of completed cart check-outs during a given period by the total number of carts loaded during that same period, then multiply the result by 100.
+To calculate shopping cart abandonment, divide the number of completed cart check-outs during a given period by the total number of carts loaded during that same period, then multiply the result by 100.

 9. Net Promoter Score (NPS)